atremblay/obsidian-math/Ordinary differential equations/Definitions/Polynomial operator.md

 &= Q(x)
 \end{align}
 $$
-Different notation for the same thing like in [[Undetermined Coefficient]].
+Different notation for the same thing like in [[../Solutions/Undetermined Coefficient]].

 # Properties
 ## Linear